| Visions and Strategies for Sustainable Community

 While many people have geographic ties in one or more regions,

 place is increasingly less of a priority than people.
+The establishment of this community

 will directly serve the people who live there.
 It will also serve